 Create instant sophistication by painting the ceiling the same color as your walls.
 This technique works best in rooms with high ceilings or those with crown molding.
 If you think the effect will be too overpowering, use a ceiling color two shades lighter or darker than your wall color.
 Or simply add white pigment to your paint to lighten the look of the ceiling or walls.

 Enliven a Neutral Room

-Take a room with neutral to the next level by painting the ceiling a vivid yet complimentary color.
-Imagine a room with taupe walls with an eye-catching, coral red ceiling.
-It not only adds interest, it gives you another great way to inject your personality into a space.
+Take a room with neutral to the next level by painting the ceiling a vivid yet complementary color.
+Imagine a room with taupe walls with an eye-catching, coral-red ceiling.
+It not only adds interest; it gives you another great way to inject your personality into a space.
 Showcase chunky crown molding or coved detail by reinforcing the architectural features with a dose of vibrant ceiling paint color.